JosephTheExperiment/gyst/gyst docs/Project tasks.md

 	2. Help massage generator for cli.
 2. Write [[triplets_base]] for vcpkg.
 3. Editing of the [[Options and commands]] file.
-4. Start command to initialize gyst.
-5. Fast check on cmake files.
+4. Check on cmake files.
-6. Add [hunter](https://github.com/cpp-pm/hunter) as the third package manager.
+5. Add [hunter](https://github.com/cpp-pm/hunter) as the third package manager.
-7. Implement the cli.
+6. Implement the cli.
-8. Github repo.
+7. Github repo.
-9. Testing projects.
+8. Testing projects.
+## commands
+1. Verbose and quiet commands for more or less output.
+2. Start command to initialize gyst.
 ---
 # Learn about
 - Environment variables.